 The Company's deliverables under the Restated Pfizer Agreement include conducting the research and development program for the Latanoprost Product through completion of Phase II clinical trials (the "R&D program") and participation on a Joint Steering Committee ("JSC").
-Having determined that the JSC does not have standalone value from the R&D program, the Company combined these deliverables into a single unit of accounting.
-The performance period is the expected period over which the services of the combined unit are performed, which the Company currently expects will extend through approximately June 2015.
+Having determined that the JSC does not have stand-alone value from the R&D program, the Company combined these deliverables into a single unit of accounting.
+The performance period is the expected period over which the services of the combined unit are performed.

 The total arrangement consideration of the Restated Pfizer Agreement totaled \$10.05 million, which consisted of \$7.75 million of deferred revenue on the Company's balance sheet at the effective date plus the \$2.3 million upfront payment.
 The difference between the total arrangement consideration and the estimated selling price of the combined deliverables, or \$3.3 million, was recognized as collaborative research and development revenue in the quarter ended June 30, 2011, the period of the modification.
 To determine the estimated selling price, the Company applied an estimated margin to its cost projections for the combined deliverable.
-The estimated selling price of \$6.7 million is being recognized as collaborative research and development revenue over the expected performance period of approximately 4 years using the proportional performance method.
-The Company recorded revenue of \$150,000 for the three months ended September 30, 2012 and \$288,000 for the three months ended September 30, 2011.
-At September 30, 2012 and June 30, 2012, the Company recorded deferred revenue of \$5.8 million and \$6.0 million, respectively, classified between current and non-current deferred revenue.
+The estimated selling price of \$6.7 million is being recognized as collaborative research and development revenue over the expected performance period using the proportional performance method.
+During the quarter ended December 31, 2012, the Company increased its estimate of the performance period from 4 years to 5.5 years to provide for additional research under the agreement prior to commencement of Phase II clinical trials.
+As a result, the Company reclassified \$1.5 million of deferred revenue from current to non-current liabilities at December 31, 2012.
+The Company recorded revenue of \$101,000 and \$251,000 for the three and six months ended December 31, 2012, respectively, as well as \$182,000 and \$470,000 for the three and six months ended December 31, 2011, respectively.
+At December 31, 2012 and June 30, 2012, the Company recorded deferred revenue of \$5.7 million and \$6.0 million, respectively, classified between current and non-current deferred revenue.
 Costs associated with conducting the R&D program are reflected in operating expenses in the period in which they are incurred.